Didn’t purchase your hearing devices from us?? NO PROBLEM.

 What is an Audiologist

 There are many hearing aid stores in the area, but not all professionals fitting hearing aids have education in hearing loss.
-An important distinction to understand when treating your hearing loss is the difference between an Audiologist (Au.D), and a hearing instrument specialist (BC-HIS), also known as a dispenser/salesman.
+Although both can fit hearing devices, it is important to understand the difference when it comes to treating your hearing loss.

 An Audiologist is a degreed professional who is extensively trained at the doctorate level (8 years of education) in the science of hearing, anatomy, and physiology of the human auditory system, hearing aid amplification, technology, and programming.
-Hearing Instrument Specialists (dispensers/salesman) apply for a license after meeting some very basic requirements.
-Some Hearing Instrument Specialists dance around questions by telling people they are the same thing as audiologists or have the same certifications, but this is not true.
-The only educational requirement to be licensed as a hearing instrument specialist is a high school diploma.
-Many of these individuals have no background or experience in hearing loss and are sales driven.
+Hearing Instrument Specialists can apply for a license after meeting basic requirements.
+In Arizona, a Hearing Instrument Specialists is not required to have any formal schooling or medical training in hearing healthcare.
+Hearing Instrument Specialists can be trained clinically by an Audiologist and can work together with Audiologists to help provide great patient care.

 right or wrong decision sign